-Application: Complete the UW System online application (https://apply.wisconsin.edu/) for graduate study and pay the graduate application fee.
+Application: Complete the Universities of Wisconsin online application (https://apply.wisconsin.edu/) for graduate study and pay the graduate application fee.

 Academic records: Official, certified or attested copies of academic records from all post-secondary institutions attended are required, even if the program was not completed.
 Documents issued in languages other than English must be accompanied by certified English translations.